Get exclusive member benefits & effect social change. Join Today

-There are several types of angina.
-Stable angina occurs when you exert yourself physically or feel considerable stress.
-Stable angina doesn’t typically occur more frequently or worsen over time.
+Stable angina occurs predictably.
+It happens when you exert yourself physically or feel considerable stress.
+Stable angina doesn’t typically change in frequency and it doesn’t worsen over time.

-Coronary heart disease caused by a buildup of plaque along the walls of your arteries is the principal cause of unstable angina.
+The principal cause of unstable angina is coronary heart disease caused by a buildup of plaque along the walls of your arteries.
 The plaque causes your arteries to narrow and become rigid.
-This constricts blood flow to your heart muscle.
+This reduces the blood flow to your heart muscle.
 When the heart muscle doesn’t have enough blood and oxygen, you feel chest pain.

 Risk factors for coronary heart disease include:

-The main symptom of angina is chest discomfort or pain, but this sensation can vary depending on the person.
-Unstable angina sometimes causes sensations that feel as if you’re having a heart attack.
+The main symptom of angina is chest discomfort or pain.
+The sensation can vary depending on the person.

 Angina symptoms include:

 You doctor will perform a physical exam that includes checking your blood pressure.
-They may use other tests to confirm unstable angina.
+They may use other tests to confirm unstable angina, such as:

-Because coronary angiography helps your doctor visualize any artery narrowing and blockages, it’s one of the most common tests to diagnose unstable angina.
+Because coronary angiography helps your doctor visualize any artery narrowing and blockages, it’s one of the most common tests they use to diagnose unstable angina.

-Your doctor may use other medications to reduce angina symptoms, including those that reduce:
+may use other medications to reduce angina symptoms, including drugs that reduce:

 If you have a blockage or severe narrowing in an artery, your doctor may recommend more invasive procedures.
 These include angioplasty, where they open up an artery that was previously blocked.
 Your doctor also may insert a small tube known as a stent to keep your artery open.

-In severe instances, you may need heart bypass surgery, which reroutes blood flow away from a blocked artery to help improve blood flow to your heart.
+In severe instances, you may need heart bypass surgery.
+This procedure reroutes blood flow away from a blocked artery to help improve blood flow to your heart.

-Some nonmedical self-care options are often recommended.
-These include taking steps to lose weight, giving up tobacco use, and exercising more regularly.
-Taking steps toward a healthier lifestyle can improve your heart health and reduce the risk for future unstable angina episodes.
+Nonmedical self-care options include taking steps to lose weight, giving up tobacco use, and exercising more regularly.
+Working toward a healthier lifestyle can improve your heart health and reduce your risk of future unstable angina episodes.

 Written by: Rachel Nall